The Love of Three Oranges (Dad's Army): Synopsis

-A church bazaar is organized for the "Comforts for the Troops Fund".
+A church bazaar is organised for the "Comforts for the Troops Fund".
 Hodges intends to auction three oranges, and Mainwaring is determined to get hold of one for Mrs Mainwaring.

 Plot

 The platoon are parading in their snow camouflage suits so they can blend in with the snow, if there was any.
 Jones' glasses are completely white except for two small, dark holes in the middle because he has highly coloured eyes.
 He also has cotton wool pushed up his nostrils, because he claims that his nostrils flare.
 Pike is wearing a white sheet over his head because his mother would not let him put whitewash on his face.
-Frazer is dressed in his mother's wedding dress (it was all he could find) and Godfrey is wearing a pierrot costume he wore, complete with pompoms, for the Army and Navy Stores Christmas party, where they made up a troupe called the Gay Gondoliers.
+Frazer is dressed in his mother's wedding dress, as it was all he could find, and Godfrey is wearing a Pierrot costume he wore, complete with pompoms, for the Army and Navy Stores Christmas party, where they made up a troupe called the Gay Gondoliers.

-The vicar and the verger interrupt the parade and inform Mainwaring of a church bazaar they are holding for the Comforts for the Troops Fund.
-Mainwaring naturally takes charge, and forms a small executive committee.
+The Vicar and the Verger interrupt the parade and inform Mainwaring of a church bazaar they are holding for the Comforts for the Troops Fund.
+Mainwaring naturally takes charge and forms a small executive committee.
 Godfrey will provide chutney and homemade wine, Frazer will draw silhouettes, Mrs Pike will run a jumble sale, Mrs Fox will perform fortune-telling in a gypsy tent, Mrs Mainwaring will provide lampshades, Mrs Yeatman will organise the tombola, and Jones will auction a monster brawn.
 Hodges shoves his oar in by declaring he will auction three oranges, much to the committee's surprise.

-The bazaar opens, and Mrs Mainwaring's lampshade stall is empty, and Mainwaring tells Wilson that Mrs Mainwaring had an unfortunate incident with the bath (their bath had been recently enamelled, and the enamel paint came off in one long strip, making an enamel skirt around her as she prepared to take a bath), and she won't be coming.
+The bazaar opens, but Mrs Mainwaring's lampshade stall is empty.
+The reason, as Mainwaring tells Wilson, is that Mrs Mainwaring had an unfortunate incident with the bath (he had recently enamelled it, and the enamel paint had not dried and came off in one long strip, making an enamel skirt around her as she prepared to take a bath), and she will not be coming.
 Mainwaring admits to Wilson that he would only be embarrassed by the lampshades anyway, but it turns out that Pike picked them up from Mainwaring's house.
+Frazer has started on his silhouettes, and makes a rather embarrassing one of Mainwaring, who is most annoyed.